 - Supported by leadership: It has the backing of the senior management team.
 You can usually show this by including a foreword from the CEO or President.

 - Accessible: It is available to all employees and investors.

 The code sums up what you should and shouldn’t be doing at work.
 This could include explaining to employees that they shouldn’t:

 - Take shortcuts to get the job done quicker, as they could cause adverse side-effects as a result

 - Discriminate against people within the business.
 This could be due to their race, gender, social class or religion and is known as workplace discrimination

 There isn’t someone breathing down your neck telling you to have a code of conduct, but there are definite benefits of having a concrete set of rules in place.
 Larger businesses typically have them to create consistency and stability within their bigger groups of employees, but small companies tend to go about their business without a formal code in place.

-Having a code of conduct in place creates a good practice for several reason within a business, whatever the size
+Having a code of conduct in place creates a good practice for several reasons:

 - It helps define the company culture quickly

 - It sets standards and expectations for employees to follow when it comes to their behaviour